lordcantide/wyld_stallyns/README.md

 Once the circuit is opened, the loaded soundfile will begin playing until the sample ends or the contact closes again.
 The player will pause mid-play if the contact closes, but the soundfile has not finished.
 Multiple soundfiles can be looped so long as they are in the same directory.

-A few important notes
+A few important notes:
--This python player depends on OMXPlayer, a native Rasbperry player.
+* This python player depends on OMXPlayer, a native Rasbperry player.
 Make sure to apt-get prior to use